 Prodigy's revenue is based on management's ability to renew existing contracts, enter into new contracts with its customers and expand its customer base.
-To date there has been a general trend of rising revenues.
 In recent quarters, Prodigy has seen reduced margins on revenue due to cost pressure associated with escalated market demand for technology talent.
 Margins are expected to remain constant or decrease slightly in the short term.
-As sales shift more toward fixed price contracts, management expects margins to increase.